ifew/webrtc-demo/README.md

-# Demo WebRTC publish to RTMP and play RTMP with HTML5
+# Demo WebRTC publish to RTMP (Youtube Live, Vimeo) via ffmpeg and buffer (not use SDP)

 ## Setup
 ### PHP 7.3 and Nginx